Kenyon Sadiq Dynasty Value: What to Make of a Mixed Profile

 It's a fixable issue but one that could cause frustration at the next level.

 The film does a lot of the heavy lifting in Sadiq’s evaluation.
-It shows a TE capable of winning in space, and early draft capital would suggest his team sees more than just a situational weapon.
+It shows a physical TE capable of creating separation with speed and route running.

 Ready to Go from Perennial Rebuilder to Constant Contender?